gokv/postgres/README.md

 // store defines the methods required in this function, or in this package. type store interface {
-  Add(ctx context.Context, id string, v json.Marshaler) error
+  Set(ctx context.Context, id string, v json.Marshaler) error
 }

 // SaveNewBook accepts the postgres.Store as a locally-defined interface.